hashicorp/terraform-provider-consul/website/docs/r/key_prefix.html.markdown

 * `namespace` - (Optional, Enterprise Only) The namespace to create the keys within.

+* `partition` - (Optional, Enterprise Only) The admin partition to create the keys within.

 The `subkey` block supports the following:

 * `path` - (Required) This is the path (which will be appended to the given